 As a practical expedient, the Company uses a provision matrix to determine ECL impairment allowance on portfolio of its trade receivables.
 The provision matrix is based on its historically observed default rates over the expected life of the trade receivables and is adjusted for forward-looking estimates.
 At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analysed.
 On that basis, the Company estimates a default rate of total revenue for trade receivables and contract revenue for contract assets.
 The Company follows provisioning norms based on ageing of receivables to estimate the impairment allowance under ECL.
 For retention receivables, the Company additionally categorises the receivables due from Public Sector Undertakings (PSUs) and Non-PSUs and follows a wider aged bucket provisioning norms as the performance guarantee tests require certain time period after the supplies are completed.

-The following table summarises the change in impairment allowance measured using the life time ECL model (Pursuant to Ind AS 109):
+The following table summarises the change in impairmer (Pursuant to Ind AS 109):